Tea in China 茶

 The well-known Japanese tea ceremony ➚ came into prominence in the Tokugawa shogunate (1615-1868), when Japanese women were trained to carry out the elaborate steps provide of tea for guests.
 The story is that tea drinking was introduced by a Buddhist priest from China and the strict rituals of the ceremony come from that origin.
+The elaborate Japanese tea ceremony is known as 茶道 chá dào in China.
 In Southern China the 工夫茶 Gōng fu chá tea ceremony is equally elaborate.

 Cha is the Chinese word for tea 茶 chá from whence the English word 'char' ➚ is derived.
 The English word ‘tea’ comes from the local Fujian dialect which pronounces 茶 as ‘ti’.
 The character is a pictograph of a tree under a lid - suggesting drying and oxidation, the grass radical on top indicates its plant origin.
 Over centuries of cultivation many other characters were introduced relating to tea, 茗 míng is a term for the young leaves; 蔎 shè and 荈 chuǎn for coarse teas.

 Tea came to be the most important Chinese export once the Europeans had acquired a taste for it.
 It was the Dutch who started the trade at the start of the 17th century.
 It was initially so expensive that only the very wealthy could afford it.
 The taste for tea in Britain probably came with Catherine of Braganza ➚ (1638-1705), the Portuguese wife of King Charles II.
 She knew of the exotic beverage that was exported in small quantities from Macau.
-Tea caddies ➚ of this date had a lock to protect theft of the expensive leaves.
+Tea caddies ➚ of this early period had a lock to protect the expensive leaves from theft.
 The word ‘caddie’ is derived from ‘catty’ the standard measure for weight of tea.
 A catty of tea weighs about 1 pound [600 grams].
 Along with bolts of silk and silver, catties of tea were used as a currency; gifts to China's neighboring kingdoms was partly made with catties of tea.